Rufus For Real

 This is the Best Deep Fried Turkey Recipe you'll ever need.
 Seriously.
 It's so flavorful and so succulent, that once you make a turkey like this, you'll never do it another way again.
 I'll give you the step by step so you can make this beautiful bird without any worries at all.

-Keyword dairy-free, fried turkey, gluten-free, turkey
+Keyword fried turkey, turkey

 Prep Time 25 minutes mins